Roger W. Griffith, P.E.

 Roger W. Griffith appointed to ICC Plumbing/Mechanical/Fuel Gas Code Action Committee

-January 27, 2017 by Roger Griffith Leave a Comment
+January 27, 2017 by Roger W. Griffith, P.E.
+Leave a Comment

 ICC Code Committee meeting

-These important codes define how mechanical, plumbing, and fuel gas systems must be designed and installed to protect the health, safety, and welfare of the public.
+The PMGCAC is responsible for reviewing and proposing revisions to the International Plumbing Code, International Mechanical Code, International Fuel Gas Code, International Private Sewage Disposal Code, International Swimming Pool and Spa Code, and the mechanical, plumbing, and fuel gas chapters of the International Residential Code.
+These codes govern how mechanical, plumbing, and fuel gas systems must be designed and installed to protect the health, safety, and welfare of the public.

 Filed Under: International Fuel Gas Code, International Mechanical Code, International Plumbing Code